danshearer/COVID-19-UK-Science/README.md

 > training it would currently require (and which we don’t have time to
 > give)...

+As of 14th April 2020 there has been no sign of this, and there is no excuse for a codebase as critical as this to not yet be published, particularly since the original unmodified code as used for UK (and apparently US) decisions needs to be published.
+Common reasons for not publishing code that was never intended for publication include embarrassment by the author, and highlighting of errors, neither of which matter in this case.
+This failure to publish is exceptionally unprofessional.
+Life and death decisions affecting me and those around me were made on the basis of this code and according to public statements in April 2020, still are.

-There is no doubt that Neil Fergusson is an authoritative voice, but to those of us who live in a world that often has "thousands of lines of undocumented C code", this is extremely worrying.
-From this description, the Computer Science fact is that this code can only in its current state embody the thinking, both correct and incorrect, of a single individual.
-To his credit Neil is seemingly putting his code on github.
+There is no doubt that Neil Fergusson is an authoritative voice, but to those of us who live in a world that routinely has "thousands of lines of undocumented C code", there is no excuse.

-But in the meantime we are left wondering why the UK government did not employ the use of other large pandemic modelling code bases including:
+The UK government had ample choice of additional pandemic modelling code bases besides those of Neil Fergusson including:

   - [EPIMODEL on github](https://github.com/statnet/EpiModel), written
     by 9 people and kept current with models for many diseases and